 Few things that you need to notice on the chart above:

 - The support level, indicated by the horizontal line is below the current market price.

 - While the support level is at 435, the current candle is at 442.5.
 The current candle and its corresponding price level are encircled for your reference

 Like we did while understanding resistance, let us imagine a bearish pattern formation – perhaps a shooting star at 442 with a high of 446.
-Clearly with a shooting star, the call is to short Cipla at 442, with 446 as the stoploss.
+Clearly, with a shooting star, the call is too short Cipla at 442, with 446 as the stoploss.
 Since we know 435 the immediate support, we can set the target at 435.